-Paramedics can play a key role in speedy care for heart attack patientsMarch 21st, 2012 in Cardiology /
+Paramedics can play a key role in speedy care for heart attack patientsMarch 21, 2012 in Medicine & Health / Cardiology

 Health care practitioners have long understood the importance of "door to balloon" time for heart attack patientsthe faster they can get the patient from the door of the hospital to a catheterization lab to open a clogged artery, the better the patient will do.